-They also imported thousands of slaves from Africa to enable the plantation economy to develop.
-During the 17th century, the island was raided by the French, Dutch and the English, however the island remained under Spanish control.
-That all changed in 1797, when the British eventually seized the island.
+During the 17th century the island was raided by the French, Dutch and the English, however despite their best efforts the island remained under Spanish control.
+That all changed in 1797, when the British seized the island from the Spanish.

-In 1962, Trinidad and Tobago became independent from the British, and in 1976, it was officially named the Republic of Trinidad and Tobago.
+Trinidad and Tobago became independent from the British in 1962, and in 1976, it was officially named the Republic of Trinidad and Tobago.

 Trinidad and Tobago are two individual islands, however they are treated as one country.
 In fact, up until 1899, they were classed as two different nations.